WebAssembly/spec/document/core/appendix/properties.rst

 then it either diverges or takes a finite number of steps to reach a terminal configuration :math:`S';T'` (i.e., :math:`S;T \stepto^\ast S';T'`) that is valid with the same result type (i.e., :math:`\vdashconfig S';T' : [t^\ast]`) and where :math:`S'` is an :ref:`extension <extend-store>` of :math:`S` (i.e., :math:`\vdashstoreextends S \extendsto S'`).

-In other words, every thread in a valid configuration either runs forever, traps, or terminates with a result that has the expected type.
+In other words, every thread in a valid configuration either runs forever, traps, throws an exception, or terminates with a result that has the expected type.
 Consequently, given a :ref:`valid store <valid-store>`, no computation defined by :ref:`instantiation <exec-instantiation>` or :ref:`invocation <exec-invocation>` of a valid module can "crash" or otherwise (mis)behave in ways not covered by the :ref:`execution <exec>` semantics given in this specification.